 Thursday, September 24, 2015

-Memory card Archeology
+Memory card Archaeology

 If there's one thing that I've both loved and hated about video game consoles in the past 20 years, it's the invention of the memory card.
 Before disc based consoles came around it was handy to write down a password or use a battery backup to save your progress.
 When discs started taking over the only logical concept was to use a memory card.